hpc2n/softwareaccounting/README.md

 In slurm epilog kill -HUP.

-If HUP i missing the collector will exit after ~10 minutes without jobs.
+If HUP i missing the collector will exit after 10 minutes without active processes.

+See the sampler and output modules for more information.

-## Aggregator
+## Aggregator (sams-aggregator.py)

 On server run the aggregator on the files received either on shared filessystem with the sams.output.File module or via http/https via the sams.output.Http module.